igjese/cards/README.md

 - Gather the bravest of Troy's surviving warriors, you'll need them to establish your new home. (+1 Army card)
 - Take what you can of Troy's treasury, hoping it will secure alliances in the lands ahead. (+1 Money card)

-#### Step 2: Settling in Lazio
+#### Step 2: Settling in Latium
 _After weeks of perilous journey across treacherous seas, your supplies are nearly depleted.
-You finally reach the shores of Lazio, a land rich in resources, but the local tribes view you with suspicion._
+You finally reach the shores of Latium, a land rich in resources, but the local tribes view you with suspicion._

 Choices:  (random 2 out of 3):
 - Gain the favor of the local tribes through diplomacy and divine signs. (-1 Fortune)